 The BronxWorks Jobs-Plus Program is a workforce development pilot program that supports NYCHA residents living in the Betances, E. Roberts Moore, Melrose, and Courtlandt Avenue Houses.
 It combines employment-related services, financial incentives, community support for work (opportunities for residents to promote work among their neighbors), and financial counseling.

-Shaquanna Cody-McGrew, Assistant Program Director
+Shaquanna Cody-McGrew, Program Director

 Based on an innovative national workforce development model, the Jobs-Plus Program has helped more than a thousand public housing residents secure meaningful employment, increase their earnings, advance employment outcomes through work readiness, and build wealth.

 Jobs-Plus offers the following free services:

 - Employer linkages for employment and career advancement opportunities, job placement, and employment counseling

 - Résumé building, career coaching, work readiness training, and workshops